 - 1. Two possible configurations of the AC box:

 - with surge protection

 - without surge protection

-- 2. Possibility to increase the cross-section cables to reduce AC losses output cable terminals up to 120mm2.
-Up to 70mm2 can be directly connected to the upstream breaker NG125.
-A higher size would need separate terminal blocks in the AC combiner, as well as in the AC switch box if required due to high voltage drop.
+- 2. Possibility to increase the cross-section cables to reduce AC losses output cable terminals up to 185mm2.
+The circuit breaker's direct cable connectable size is lower and a higher size would need separate terminal blocks in the AC combiner, as well as in the AC switch box, if required due to a high voltage drop.

-- 3. Range for 66kW (66kVA)
+- 3. Range for 125kW (125kVA)

-- 4. Two models ACSB01, ACSB02

-- ACSB01 with switch-disconnect only

-- ACSB02 with switch-disconnect and surge voltage protection